turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 // It's Ok
 ```

+If a state for a key has already been initialized, a default value passed to `useInterstate` is
+being ignored in any following statements.

 If you try to change the value of the same key in different parts of the application at the same
 moment it will lead to an error.